chelaxian/TG_Voice-Video_MSG/README.md

 4. Create a new application and obtain the `api_id` and `api_hash`.

 ### Notes
 - Even for BotFather bot you still need API ID and API HASH because only telethon can inject waveform into voice messages bigger than 1 mb.
-API ID and API HASH are requirements for telethon.
+API ID and API HASH are requirements for telethon. ( see https://github.com/chelaxian/TG_Voice-Video_MSG/issues/1 )
 - Ensure the API ID / Hash and your user ID are correctly set in the config.py file.
 - The bot only responds to commands from the allowed user IDs specified in the config.py file.
 - For user IDs, use the format `xxxxxxxxxx`.
 For group/supergroup IDs, use the format `-xxxxxxxxxx` / `-100xxxxxxxxxx`.